Statutory Declaration (Quebec)

 Fourth, the object and specific purpose of the declaration must be clearly described.
 The document must explain precisely why the declaration is being made — whether for succession purposes, identity confirmation, domicile establishment, financial transactions, immigration proceedings, or another specific administrative need.
 This contextual framing helps the receiving authority understand how to evaluate and use the document.

 Fifth, the substantive content of the declaration — the actual sworn facts — must be set out clearly, concisely, and unambiguously.
-Each distinct fact should be stated in a separate numbered paragraph to facilitate precise identification and legal reference.
+Each distinct fact should be stated in a separate numbered paragraph to support precise identification and legal reference.
 The declarant is personally and legally responsible for the complete truth and accuracy of every statement made.
 Vague, ambiguous, or overbroad statements may undermine the declaration's effectiveness.

 Sixth, any supporting documents (pièces justificatives) attached as exhibits must be listed and properly identified with exhibit numbers or letters (Pièce A, Pièce B, etc.).
 The commissioner of oaths should initial each exhibit page and make note of it in the certification.
 Exhibits become part of the sworn record and carry the same legal weight as the declaration itself.